ShekhawaTTiku/ShekhawaTTiku/README.md

 ### `>` about

-AI/ML engineer building end-to-end systems that turn structured and unstructured data into decisions — LLMs, RAG pipelines, computer vision, and predictive models.
-Currently finishing a B.Tech in Computer Science (Data Science specialization).
+Hi, I’m Digvijay — an AI/ML Engineer building end-to-end systems that transform structured and unstructured data into actionable insights and decisions.
+My work spans LLMs, RAG pipelines, computer vision, and predictive modeling.
+I’m currently completing my B.Tech in Computer Science Engineering with a specialization in Data Science.

 <br/>